 One thing to keep in mind when it comes to pest control: Termites and ants both need access to water and will thrive in a moist environment.
 Indeed, carpenter ants cannot eat solid foods – they depend on moisture to make small bits of food edible.
 One residential pest control tactic to deter both pests is to eliminate food and water sources and keep the air in your home dry.

 As for the colonies themselves, both termites and ants can and will live inside the wood in your home.
 They will chew away at inside of your wood beams until they become hollow and begin to show surface damage.
 Carpenter ants tend to prefer already molding or rotting wood, which provides the perfect conditions for a colony: dark and humid, with insulated moisture.
 Termites, on the other hand, prefer to shelter in mud mounds, above or below ground.
 Of course, they will make do with whatever they can find, including the wooden infrastructure within your home.
-If you find any signs of a termite or carpenter ant nest, call a local pest control company right away to schedule a full inspection.
+If you find any signs of a termite or carpenter ant nest, call Western Exterminator right away to schedule a full inspection.

 Another way you can tell termites and carpenter ants apart is by inspecting the damaged wood.
 To the trained eye of an expert in pest control, ants are meticulously clean, leaving their hollowed-out wood virtually spotless (except for larvae).
 All insect remains and wood chippings will be removed from the nest.
 Thus, a sure sign of carpenter ants is the presence of little sawdust-like piles near damaged wood.